-annual GDP higher than in non-disaster-prone countries.
+higher than in non-disaster-prone countries.

-Natural disaster shocks in the model affect both the trend and the cyclical components of macroeconomic aggregates.
+Natural disaster shocks in the model affect both the trend and the cyclical components of macroeconomic aggregates, where cyclical components are computed as percentage deviations from the trend.
 The second panel of Table 4 disentangle the effects on the cyclical components of GDP, private consumption and private investment.
-On average, the losses in the cyclical components of GDP, private consumption and investment are 0.29%, 0.89% and 1.28%, respectively.
+On average, the losses in the cyclical components of GDP, private consumption and investment are 0.51%, 0.97% and 1.59%, respectively.